aletempiac/DES-cracker/project/REPORT.md

 In this section the list of all the source code files is reported with a brief description for each of them.

 * `des_pkg.vhd`: package file containing the definition of constants, new types and subtypes and all the functions used to implement the DES algorithm
-* `reg.vhd`: n-bits Flip-Flop with synchronous reset
+* `reg.vhd`: n-bits register with synchronous reset
 * `s_box.vhd`: component that implements a generic S box of the DES algorithm (it applies the S table to six bits and outputs the transformed 4 bits)
 * `cipher_f.vhd`: component that implements the Feistel f function of the DES algorithm
 * `f_wrapper.vhd`: wrapper for the *cipher_f* component that takes as inputs the generic $`L`$ and $`R`$ data, applies the f function and the following xor operation to produce the new $`R`$ for the next round